 Hi friends!
 In this video, I talk about what distinguishes bluegrass music from folk-influenced rock/pop, as well as what distinguishes it from old-time music.

-And here’s the listening list I promised:
+Here’s the listening list I promised in the video:

 Classics and Modern Classics

 Ralph Stanley & the Clinch Mountain Boys – Little Maggie